 Real Ale, Real Music, Real Fun!

-In 2019 the Music and Ale trains run for the full three months each Friday evening in June, July and August.
+In 2019 the Music and Ale trains ran for the full three months each Friday evening in June, July and August.
 Sadly, due to covid-19, we were not able to run this popular event in 2020.

-There will be a variety of singers and bands over the weeks with local ale and cider on sale at the bar.
-Find full details on the Esk Valley Railway events page.
+There were a variety of singers and bands over the weeks with local ale and cider on sale at the bar.

 Purchase your tickets from the conductor on the night or from the ticket machine on Platform 1.
 Fares are exactly the same as for the normal service.
 Refreshments including the real ale are extra.
 Soft drinks and wine and snacks are also available.